Newtown River

 Newtown River is a large natural inland harbour located on the Isle of Wight's northwestern coast, named after the nearby village of Newtown.
 It is sometimes also referred to as Newtown Creek.

 Newtown Harbour is the name given by Natural England to the River and surrounding land, and this area is the only national nature reserve on the island.
 It is owned and managed by the National Trust.

-Newtown River consists of a number of estuaries of small rivers, known locally as lakes, and has the form of several finger-like indentations in the coastline.
-The main estuaries are Ningwood Lake, Shalfleet Lake, Corf Lake, Causeway Lake, and Clamerkin Lake.
+Newtown River consists of a number of estuaries of small rivers, known locally as "lakes", and has the form of several finger-like indentations in the coastline.
+They are Clamerkin Lake, Spur Lake, Ningwood Lake, Western Haven, Corf Lake, Shalfleet Lake and Causeway Lake.

 The narrow entrance to Newtown River is 3/4 of a mile east of Hamstead Point, in the centre of Newtown Bay.
 The entrance needs navigating with care as there is a bar across the entrance, strong cross tides and a fair flow of water in and out of the entrance channel at mid-tide.
 Although, much mud is exposed in the harbour at low water, there are a number of moorings in the deeper parts of the creeks and lakes and the anchorage can become crowded at weekends during the main sailing season.

 Scouts from nearby Corf Camp often make use of the Estuary for expeditions from the jetty on the shore.